-Instead of cold water, offer a hot drink from a thermos.
+If it’s a chilly day instead of hot, offer a hot drink from a thermos.

-AGAIN, CHECK WITH LOCAL LAWS TO SEE WHAT KIND OF PERMITS YOU NEED AS WELL AS WITH THE EVENT ORGANIZER.
+AGAIN, CHECK WITH LOCAL LAWS TO SEE WHAT KIND OF PERMITS YOU NEED AS WELL AS WITH THE MARKET ORGANIZER.

 If you’re offering something like hot chocolate or coffee, you will most likely require an approved commercial kitchen for preparation and a food-handling permit.
-But since you probably won’t be dealing with as high of traffic on a cold day as on a hot one, you could splurge and purchase a hot drink from a local coffee shop.
+But since you probably won’t be dealing with as high of traffic on a cold day as on a hot one, you could splurge and purchase a box of coffee that serves several people, from McDonald’s or another local coffee shop.

 Instead of fans at the front entry, have a basket of blankets they can throw over their shoulders and warm up under while they shop.

 Instead of an air conditioner in your tent, bring a portable heater.